Mental state: Behaviorism and functionalism

+Externalism

+Theories under the umbrella of externalism emphasize the mind's dependency on the environment.
+According to this view, mental states and their contents are at least partially determined by external circumstances.
+For example, some forms of content externalism hold that it can depend on external circumstances whether a belief refers to one object or another.
+The extended mind thesis states that external circumstances not only affect the mind but are part of it.
+The closely related view of enactivism holds that mental processes involve an interaction between organism and environment.

 Classifications of mental states

 There is a great variety of types of mental states, which can be classified according to various distinctions.
 These types include perception, belief, desire, intention, emotion and memory.
 Many of the proposed distinctions for these types have significant overlaps and some may even be identical.
 Sensory states involve sense impressions, which are absent in non-sensory states.
 Propositional attitudes are mental states that have propositional contents, in contrast to non-propositional states.
 Intentional states refer to or are about objects or states of affairs, a feature which non-intentional states lack.
 A mental state is conscious if it belongs to a phenomenal experience.
 Unconscious mental states are also part of the mind but they lack this phenomenal dimension.
 Occurrent mental states are active or causally efficacious within the owner's mind while non-occurrent or standing states exist somewhere in the back of one's mind but do not currently play an active role in any mental processes.
 Certain mental states are rationally evaluable: they are either rational or irrational depending on whether they obey the norms of rationality.
 But other states are arational: they are outside the domain of rationality.
 A well-known classification is due to Franz Brentano, who distinguishes three basic categories of mental states: presentations, judgments, and phenomena of love and hate.